You must be enrolled in Basic Life Insurance in order to apply for Optional Life Insurance.

 New State Employees

-Current Employee (Active State Employees only)
+Current Employee During the Year (Active State Employees only)

 Active State employees may apply for the first time or apply to increase their coverage at any time during the year.
 After you apply, you will receive instructions for completing a personal health application for the Hartford's review and approval.
 The GIC will determine the effective date if The Hartford approves the application.